spitemonster/creative-homeworks/README.md

 npm run watch // watch updates to core and block css npm run build // build all core and block assets
 ```

+## requirements

+this theme requires the advanced custom fields for the included custom blocks. this is the only requirement and some effort is underway to convert this to a full wp core block theme.

 ## usage